Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

 \lat {\phi} \lng {\theta}

 \vpa {\gamma} \hpa {\psi}

 \Cev {\dcm[E][V]}

 To develop this method, we first define the so-called ``velocity frame''.
-We define this frame by describing the direction cosine matrix relating the earth-fixed-inertial (ECI) frame to this velocity frame assuming a non-rotating earth (\cite{reganBook1993} Appendix H.2 and H.3), $\Cev=\dcm[N][V](\vpa,\hpa)\dcm[E][N](\lat,\lng)$. \vE {\stdVec{v}[E][][E]} By definition, the inertial velocity $ \stdVec{v}[][][E] $ of the vehicle lies completely along the x-axis of the velocity frame such that
+We define this frame by describing the direction cosine matrix relating the earth-fixed-inertial (ECI) frame to this velocity frame assuming a non-rotating earth (\cite{reganBook1993} Appendix H.2 and H.3), $\Cev=\dcm[N][V](\vpa,\hpa)\dcm[E][N](\lat,\lng)$. \vE {\stdVec{v}[E][][E]} By definition, the inertial velocity $ \stdVec{v}[][][E] $ of the vehicle lies completely along the x-axis of the velocity frame such that $\rowVec{v,0,0}\trans = \Cev \vE$.
+Taking the derivative of both sides of this equation and substituting \eqref{eq:sphericalDynamics}, we can solve for the inertial acceleration of the vehicle as a function of $ \fpaDot $, $ \dot{v} $, and the current state. \accelV {\stdVec{a}[V][][E]} \Re {R_e}